XHMQ-FM

 XHMQ-FM is a radio station on 98.7 FM in Querétaro, Querétaro.
 The station is owned by Respuesta Radiofónica and carries a grupera format known as La Jefa.

 History

 XHMQ began with a concession awarded to Voz y Música, S.A., in 1987.
 It was originally owned by Radiorama.
 On April 20, 1999, Respuesta Radiofónica took over XHMQ and launched a Spanish-language contemporary music format under the name "Stereo Joya".
 On July 5, 2004, XHMQ flipped to pop as a franchise of Los 40 Principales, with the Joya name moved to XEHY-AM 1310.
 On November 15, 2006, the station switched to grupera as Ke Buena.
-After 10 years, it dropped that franchise and rebranded as La Jefa in 2016.
+After nearly nine years, it dropped that franchise and rebranded as La Jefa on October 24, 2015.